Tec 5 Fred William Lovering Jr.

 few miles to Camp O' Donnell.

 While he was in the camp, his promotion to T/5 was made official in June 1942.
-At some point, he developed cerebral malaria and was admitted to the camp hospital on Thursday, July 9, 1942.
+At some point, he developed cerebral malaria and was admitted to the camp hospital on Thursday, July 9, 1942, and assigned to Barracks 10.
 According to medical records kept at Cabanatuan, T/5 Fred W. Lovering died of cerebral malaria on Monday, July 13, 1942, at approximately 3:30 PM.
 His family did not learn of his death until July 1945.